-C.Throw-In
+C. THROW-IN

-If the second, third or fourth period or any throw-in begins with the wrong team being awarded possession, and the error is discovered:
+If the second, third or fourth period or any throw-in begins with the wrong team being awarded possession or the teams facing in the wrong direction, and the error is discovered:

 (1) after 24 seconds has elapsed, the error cannot be corrected.